thmsmtylr/emry-ui/README.md

 **A UI component library for building high quality, accessbile design systems and apps.**

-Emry UI is a component library meticulously designed for seamless integration of form, function, accessibility, and an unparalleled developer experience.
-Whether you opt for the captivating included UI, craft your own bespoke design, or strike a harmonious balance between the two, our components empower you to elevate your project with style and efficiency.
+Emry UI, a meticulously designed component library, seamlessly integrates form, function, accessibility, and a superior developer experience.
+Choose from the included UI, craft your bespoke design, or strike a balance between the two for optimal customization.